harmsm/physical-biochemistry/README.md

 ```

 #### Content organization
-+ *docs*: Slides shown in class.
-These are designed for use with [reveal.js](https://github.com/hakimel/reveal.js/).
-  The slides can be viewed as slides at https://harmsm.github.io/physical-biochemistry/.
++ *presentations*: powerpoint presentation used in the class.
 + *homework*: Homework for the course.
 + *labs*: Interactive exercises, done in class, designed to develop specific skills.
   These are expected to take about 2 hr of class time.